tnasu/kaia-rpc-tester/README.md

 ## Usage
 ### 0. Set config.json and run generate_ws_from_rpc.sh
-`config.json` - The information of EN and the faucet account and fee payer account (both account should have enough KLAY).
+`config.json` - The information of EN and the faucet account and fee payer account (both account should have enough KAIA).
 ```json
 {
     "endpoint": "localhost",